open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/architecture.md

 ## Governance and risk (work in progress)

 _Governance and risk_ is the term used to define the processes that are used to manage security and compliance from the hub cluster.
 Ensure the security of your cluster with the extensible policy framework.
 After you configure a hub cluster and a managed cluster, you can create, modify and delete policies on the hub and apply policies to managed clusters.

+ ## Search (work in progress)

+_Search_ provides visibility into your Kubernetes resources across your fleet of managed clusters from a central console.